Randomblock1/randomblock1.github.io/_posts/2021-04-17-discord-m1-native.md

 6. Run it!

 Everything should work just like the desktop app, while being about 2 times faster.
+Notifications?
+Turn them on in the settings.
+Voice chat?
+Works great.
+Unfortunately, game statuses won't work, but you can update your status manually.

+One thing to note, though; sometimes the Discord web app will update itself and break read functionality (specifically, it won't mark a channel as 'read' when you scroll to the very bottom).
+This can be fixed by simply running Nativefier again and installing the newly generated app.